carla-simulator/scenario_runner/Docs/agent_evaluation.md

 This input data is a dictionary with all the sensors specified on the "setup" function.

+This function should return a [vehicle control](https://carla.readthedocs.io/en/latest/python_api_tutorial/#vehicles) to be applied into the ego vehicle.

 ##### The initial route:

-On the beginning of the execution the entire route that the hero agent should travel is set on  the "self.global_plan" variable:
+On the beginning of the execution, the entire route that the hero agent should travel is set on  the "self.global_plan" variable:

 ```